A universal framework for learning the elliptical mixture model: Introduction

 \section{Introduction}

 Finite mixture models have a prominent role in statistical machine learning, owing to their ability to enhance probabilistic awareness in many learning paradigms, including clustering, feature extraction and density estimation \cite{figueiredo2002unsupervised}.
-Among such models, the Gaussian mixture model (GMM) is the most widely used, with its stemming popularity from a simple formulation and the conjugate property of Gaussian distribution.
+Among such models, the Gaussian mixture model (GMM) is the most widely used, with its popularity stemming from a simple formulation and the conjugate property of Gaussian distribution.
 Despite mathematical elegance, a standard GMM estimator is subject to robustness issues, as even a slight deviation from the Gaussian assumption or a single outlier in data can significantly degrade the performance or even break down the estimator \cite{zoubir2012robust}.
-Another issue with GMMs is their limited flexibility, which limits their application for rapidly emerging multi-faceted data which are almost invariably unbalanced; sources of such imbalance may be due to different natures of the data channels involved, different powers in the constitutive channels, or temporal misalignment \cite{mandic2005data}.
+Another issue with GMMs is their limited flexibility, which is prohibitive to their application in rapidly emerging scenarios based on multi-faceted data which are almost invariably unbalanced; sources of such imbalance may be due to different natures of the data channels involved, different powers in the constitutive channels, or temporal misalignment \cite{mandic2005data}.